Table of contents

 This step is critical in helping you understand the most critical gaps in your customer service processes.
 Start by taking a look at your website.

-How easy is it to enroll for a program?
+- How easy is it to enroll in a program?

 Next, audit your communication processes.

 And finally, take a hard look at the customer feedback you’ve been given in the past.
-Look for commonly occurring complaints and try to find patterns.
+Look for commonly occurring complaints, try to find patterns and gaps in responsiveness.

 Getting answers to these questions can help you find your weaknesses and eliminate them.